dineshsriram/loyalty-transactor/README.md

 $ docker-compose down
 ```

 ## Tests

-Tests are currently very basic and are available in `tests/` subdirectory.
+Tests are currently available only for `app.entities` package and is Pytest compatible.
 ```
 $ python -m pytest tests
 ```

+`app.service` package tests can be similarly written.